Real Estate Law

 Real Estate Purchase Agreements.
 A real estate purchase agreement is a written contract that describes the terms and conditions surrounding the purchase of real property.
 The parties provide the real estate lawyer with information pertaining to assurances, representations, warranties, defects, and other related facets of the transaction.
 The lawyer will ask questions in an effort to prioritize the parties’ goals and interests.
-There is no universal “standard form” for real estate purchase agreements; thus, in most cases, brokerage templates will need to be augmented with a lawyer’s addendum, the document that will cover issues the template may not have addressed.
+There is no universal “standard form” for real estate purchase agreements; thus, in most cases, brokerage templates will need to be augmented with a lawyer’s addendum, a document that will cover issues that a template may not adequately address.
 Notably, pursuant to the Michigan statute of frauds, for a real estate purchase agreement to be enforceable, it must be in writing.

 No estate or interest in lands, other than leases for a term not exceeding 1 year, nor any trust or power over or concerning lands, or in any manner relating thereto, shall hereafter be created, granted, assigned, surrendered or declared, unless by act or operation of law, or by a deed or conveyance in writing, subscribed by the party creating, granting, assigning, surrendering or declaring the same, or by some person thereunto by him lawfully authorized by writing.
 MCL § 566.106.

 In other words, every real estate transaction has unique facets to consider and address.
 Contact Keilen Law today, we can help.

 Does a contract have to be in writing to be enforceable?January 6, 2017